endergreen12/pjsekai-frida-scripts/README.md

   Specify the fov value that will be applied when changeFOV is true

-For reverseTargetJudge and removeMeshOffTrack please note that they might not work because not every track of every MV has the same name
+For reverseTargetJudge and removeMeshOffTrack please note that they might not work The script will remove tracks with a specific name, but the track supposed to remove may have a different name, so in that case it's pointless

 ## misc/
 There are some scripts in the folder: